UNFmontreal/Dcm2Bids/CONTRIBUTING.md

 !!! info "Did you know?"
     Most software documentation websites are written in Markdown.
 Even the `dcm2bids` [documentation website][dcm2bids-doc] is written in Markdown!

-    GitHub has a helpful page on [getting started with writing and formatting Markdown on GitHub][writing_formatting_github].
+    GitHub has a helpful guide to [get you started with writing and formatting Markdown][writing_formatting_github].

 ## Recommended workflow